Six-month review of my 2020 resolutions

 January 2020

-There were relapses but overall, I am quite satisfied with myself.
-I managed to maintain a semblance of order on my work table even if it is a constant challenge.
-The most important lesson I take away is to tidy the work table between each project.
-This forces regular tidying and, besides, it is much more pleasant to start a new project on a clean and clear table.
+There were some relapses but overall, I’m quite satisfied with myself.
+I managed to keep some semblance of order on my work table even though it’s a constant challenge.
+The most important lesson I learned is to tidy the work table between each project.
+It forces regular tidying and it’s much more pleasant to start a new project on a clean, clear table.

-Then, I tackled the fabric tidying and here I am quite proud of myself.
+Then, I tackled the fabric organization and I’m quite proud of myself there.

-Since the end of January, I have managed to keep order in my drawers and my personal fabric stock is decreasing.
-I use the coupons from my stock more and more for my sewing projects.
+Since the end of January, I’ve managed to keep my drawers in order and my personal fabric stock is decreasing.
+I’m using the coupons from my stock more and more for my sewing projects.
 I think this is also linked to self-confidence.
 Before, I was sometimes afraid to cut a pretty coupon of fabric for fear of ruining it.
-Today, I live in the moment, the pleasure of cutting a fabric I love to make a garment that I will wear with a smile.
-I only buy again the type of fabric I do not have in stock for a project close to my heart (e.g., a matching ribbing for a sweatshirt, a denim coupon, or jersey like for my wanted t-shirts...).
+Today, I live in the moment, enjoying cutting a fabric I love to make a garment I will wear with a smile.
+I only buy again the type of fabric I don’t have in stock for a project that means a lot to me (e.g., a matching ribbing for a sweatshirt, a coupon of denim, or jersey like for my wanted t-shirts...).

 February 2020

-In May, I continued the tidying with the patterns, sewing books... it was no small task because all sewers have their own method of storing patterns.
-I read a lot and set about finding the method that would suit me best.
+In May, I continued with the organization of patterns and sewing books... it was no small task because every sewer has their own method of organizing patterns.
+I read a lot and worked on finding the method that suited me best.
 I adopted plastic folder sleeves in which I slip my traced patterns and the assembly instructions from the paper patterns or the PDF explanations.
-I note on a label the model, size, and the magazine/book reference if applicable.
+I write on a label the model, size, and the magazine/book reference if applicable.

-I am quite satisfied with this storage which allows me to find very quickly the pattern I need.
+I’m quite satisfied with this organization which allows me to quickly find the pattern I need.
 I approve!

 The haberdashery was also tidied up gradually.
-The biggest job was sorting the buttons which were sorted into compartmentalized plastic boxes.
+The biggest job was sorting the buttons, which were sorted into compartmentalized plastic boxes.
 These are really practical and allow me to quickly find buttons matching my sewing projects.
-I sorted them mainly by shades and not by size (which could have been a wise storage choice) because I realized that color was ultimately my most important selection criterion.
-I am quite fond of having a button stock at home, I really enjoy hunting and buying vintage buttons.
-The bias tape and piping were also sorted into boxes, as were the spools of thread, bobbins,...
+I sorted them mainly by color and not by size (which could have been a clever organizing choice) because I realized that color was actually my most important selection criterion.
+I’m quite a fan of having a button stock at home; I really enjoy hunting and buying vintage buttons.
+Bias tape and piping were also sorted into boxes, as well as spools of thread, bobbins,...

-So, remaining for this first resolution is sorting the scraps which I have started but not yet finished.
-I have a lot and of all sizes, it will probably take quite some time...
+So, for this first resolution, the sorting of scraps remains, which I have started but not yet finished.
+I have a lot of them in all sizes, so it’s likely to take quite some time...

-The second resolution was: I finish the projects started
+The second resolution was: I finish the projects I started

 I thought it would be easier.
-But it is not...
-I struggle...
-I had started well at the beginning of the year and then the covid crisis arrived.
-With it began the making of masks but also my motivation to finish the started projects disappeared.
+But it’s not...
+I’m struggling...
+I had a good start at the beginning of the year and then the COVID crisis arrived.
+With it came mask making but also my motivation to finish started projects disappeared.

-In January 2020, I had 17 projects in progress and I think I will not finish this list before the end of the year because some projects no longer please me, so to speak...
+In January 2020, I had 17 projects in progress and I don’t think I’ll finish this list before the end of the year because some projects no longer please me, so to speak...

-However, I did finish a few (to save face):
+Still, I finished a few (to save face):

 - a shirt for my husband for which I had to finish the buttonholes and the hem

-- a pencil skirt home pattern in blue wax, the inner facing remained
+- a pencil skirt, a home pattern in blue wax, only the inner facing remained

-- a Cédrat camisole from Maison Fauve in blue
+- a blue Cédrat camisole from Maison Fauve

 Summary: Could do better since I still have 13 left.

-I have a little less than 6 months to decide the future of the various lingering projects...
+I have just under 6 months left to decide the fate of the various lingering projects...

 Third resolution: I start a maximum of 3 projects at the same time

-I had first said one but that was not even conceivable for me, I was sure I could not manage it 😅 well that was confirmed!
+I initially said one but that wasn’t even conceivable for me, I was sure I couldn’t manage it 😅 well, that was confirmed!

-I need variety in my projects and so I regularly sew several projects at the same time.
-Especially now that I also sew for others and so I work on different projects with different stages.
-The outcome of this is that it suits me well and it does not cause me any frustration.
-So, I think I will listen to myself and not set a limit except to finish the project within a set time.
-Setting a deadline for each of my projects seems more appropriate and suits me better.
-So if you allow me halfway through, I change and rewrite my resolution no. 3: I finish my project by the deadline I set beforehand.
+I need variety in my projects, so I regularly sew several projects at once.
+Especially now that I also sew for others and therefore work on different projects at different stages.
+The result is that this actually suits me well and causes me no frustration.
+So, I think I’ll listen to myself and not set a limit except to finish the project within a set time.
+Setting a deadline for each project seems more appropriate and suits me better.
+So if you allow me, halfway through, I’m changing and rewriting my resolution #3: I finish my project by the deadline I set beforehand.

-In January 2020, I had noted 11 wishes in my wishing list and I have already completed 3 despite the covid period.
-I find that quite respectable ;-)
+In January 2020, I had noted 11 wishes on my wishing list and I’ve already completed 3 despite the COVID period.
+I think that’s quite respectable ;-)

 - a Cardamome dress from Deer and Doe